-- Completion of The Ambrose Experience (UNI 101) (mandatory during one of the first two semesters of study) - Completion of Core Requirements - Completion of a total of 120 credits (as outlined above) - A minimum of 72 credits must be taken at the 200-level or higher - A minimum of 15 credits taken from 300-level courses in BCH, BIO, MED, and ZOO - A minimum of 6 credits taken from 400-level courses in BIO, MED, and ZOO - A Cumulative Grade Point Average (CGPA) of at least 2.0, with a CGPA of at least 2.0 from courses taken in ASTR, BCH, BIO, CHE, GEO, GEOG, KIN, MA, MED, PHY, SC, and ZOO
+- Completion of The Ambrose Experience (UNI 101) (This course is required for all programs, and must be completed within the first two semesters of enrolment.
+Students who do not complete UNI 101 may not be permitted to continue in their program.) - Completion of Core Requirements - Completion of a total of 120 credits (as outlined above) - A minimum of 72 credits must be taken at the 200-level or higher - A minimum of 15 credits taken from 300-level courses in BCH, BIO, MED, and ZOO - A minimum of 6 credits taken from 400-level courses in BIO, MED, and ZOO - A Cumulative Grade Point Average (CGPA) of at least 2.0, with a CGPA of at least 2.0 from courses taken in ASTR, BCH, BIO, CHE, GEO, GEOG, KIN, MA, MED, PHY, SC, and ZOO

-[^]Note: No more than three credits of CHE can be applied to this stream.
+^Note: No more than three credits of CHE can be applied to this stream.